geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

    The order of the authentication filters depends basically on which method you would like GeoServer *try first*.

-   .. note:: During the authtentication process, the authentication filters of a ``Filter Chain`` are executed serially until one succeed (for more details please see the section :ref:`security_auth_chain`)
+   .. note:: During the authentication process, the authentication filters of a ``Filter Chain`` are executed serially until one succeed (for more details please see the section :ref:`security_auth_chain`)

    .. warning:: If *Enable Redirect Authentication EntryPoint* = **True** for OAuth2 Filter, the ``web`` chain won't be able to login through the ``form`` method.